Monday, February 9, 2009

 - I marinated the meat for several hours.
 I would consider mashing the papaya a bit next time.

-- I cooked the stew for a total of 1 1/2 hours.
+- Before this latest modification, I cooked the stew for a total of 1 1/2 hours.
 It wasn't enough time for the meat to get tender.

 - The stew got better each day - we had leftovers for several days.
 The extra sitting time let the flavors mix and the meat get more tender.
 I added water each time to the stew as I reheated it.